 Julie began her career in communications with Tourism New Zealand as a public relations assistant – cutting her teeth on the 100% Pure New Zealand marketing campaign, helping to showcase New Zealand as the ultimate destination.

 With a passion for stakeholder relationships, Julie has a wealth of knowledge in tourism and trade.
-Her areas of expertise have broadened to include digital communication (social media and website), internal and external communication, strategic communication, media relations and event management.
+Her areas of expertise have broadened to include digital communication, internal and external communication, strategic communication, media relations and event management.

 Her client portfolio includes tourism, not-for-profit, corporate and government.

 Originally from a background in interior design, Julie completed her Bachelor of Communications (BCS) at the University of Waikato, majoring in public relations and management communications.

-Julie is now back working part-time with our team after becoming a mum last year.
-As well as looking after gorgeous baby Henry still manages to spend her time enjoying the abundance of lakes and trails Rotorua has to offer, and spending quality time with extended family, friends and a good novel.
+Julie is back working part-time with our team after becoming a mum last year.
+As well as looking after gorgeous baby Henry she still manages to spend her time enjoying the abundance of lakes and trails Rotorua has to offer, and spending quality time with extended family, friends and a good novel.

 Stacey Main – Communications Consultant